kubernetes/ingress-nginx/docs/deploy/rbac.md

-Furthermore to support leader-election, the ingress-nginx-controller needs to have access to a `configmap` using the resourceName `ingress-controller-leader-nginx`
+Furthermore to support leader-election, the ingress-nginx-controller needs to have access to a `configmap` using the resourceName `ingress-controller-leader-nginx` and also a `lease` using the resourceName `ingress-controller-leader-nginx` if `configmapsleases` or `leases` is used as default leader-election resource-lock.

 > Note that resourceNames can NOT be used to limit requests using the “create”
 > verb because authorizers only have access to information that can be obtained